jshawatsplunk/app-dev-workshop/docs/modules/module5/teams.md

 Click on **Update** to save your Access Tokens limits and The Alert Settings.

 !!!
 Note
     When a token is at or above its limit in a usage category, new metrics for that usage category will not be stored and processed by SignalFx.
-This will make sure you there  will be no unexpected cost due to a team sending in data without restriction.
+This will make sure there will be no unexpected cost due to a team sending in data without restriction.

 In your company you would distribute these new Access Tokens to various teams, controlling how much information/data they can send to SignalFx.
 This will allow you to fine tune the way you consume your SignalFx allotment and stop expensive surprises from happening